Bismarck Municipal Airport: Accidents at or near BIS

 On April 7, 1998, a Corporate Air Cessna 208B Super Cargomaster impacted terrain 1.6 miles SE of Bismarck Municipal Airport due to the pilot's failure to maintain airspeed during the approach, icing conditions and low level experience with the aircraft type.
 The sole occupant, the pilot, was killed.

+Ground transportation

+Bis-Man Transit buses provide service directly to the terminal.
+The 3 Green Route travels from downtown Bismarck to the airport and the University of Mary.